postcss/postcss/README.md

 For example, an inspector will show the position in a Sass file, even if the file has been compiled to CSS, concatenated, and minified.

 To ensure a correct source map is generated, every CSS processing step should update the map generated by the previous step.
 For example, a Sass compiler will generate the first map, a concatenation tool should update the Sass step’s map, and a minifier should update the map generated by the concatenation tool.

 There are two ways to store a source map:

-* You can place it in a separate file which contains a special annotation comment pointing to another file:
+* You can place it in a separate file which contains a special annotation comment spointing to another file:

   ```css
  a { }